Pashtun nationalism: Opposition to Pakistan in 1947 to Republican Coup in 1973

 Seven weeks before the partition of British India, a Loya Jirga was held which included Bacha Khan, Abdul Samad Khan Achakzai, the Khudai Khidmatgars, members of the Provincial Assembly, Mirzali Khan (popularly known as the Faqir of Ipi), and various other Pashtun tribal leaders.
 The Pashtunistan Resolution, often referred to as the Bannu Resolution, was adopted on the 21 June 1947.
-The resolution demanded that Pashtuns be given the option to have a independent Pashtunistan consisting of all Pashtun territory in British India, rather than choosing to join the dominions of India or Pakistan.
-The British refused the demands which resulted in Pashtuns who were eligible to vote (Pashtuns in the Princly states were not eligible to vote) to boycott the referendum."That a free Pashtunistan of all Pashtuns be established.
+The resolution demanded that Pashtuns be given the option to have an independent Pashtunistan consisting of all Pashtun territory in British India, rather than choosing to join the dominions of India or Pakistan.
+The British refused the demands which resulted in Pashtuns who were eligible to vote (Pashtuns in the Princely states were not eligible to vote) to boycott the referendum."That a free Pashtunistan of all Pashtuns be established.
 The Constitution of the State will be framed on the basis of Islamic conception, democracy, equality and social justice.
-This meeting appeals to all Pashtuns to unite for the attainment of this cherished goal and not to submit to any non-Pashtun domination".General Mohammad Daoud Khan, acting without the authorization of Kabul, mobilized 6 well equipped Royal Afghan Army brigades at the border with the goal of crossing the border and initiating a Pashtun uprising in order to annex the Pashtun regions which were meant to go to Pakistan under the British partition plan by utilizing the chaos of the partition of British India.
+This meeting appeals to all Pashtuns to unite for the attainment of this cherished goal and not to submit to any non-Pashtun domination".

+General Mohammad Daoud Khan, acting without the authorization of Kabul, mobilized 6 well equipped Royal Afghan Army brigades at the border with the goal of crossing the border and initiating a Pashtun uprising in order to annex the Pashtun regions which were meant to go to Pakistan under the British partition plan by utilizing the chaos of the partition of British India.
 However General Daoud Khan was dismissed from his post and made ambassador to France.
 Afghanistan was the only country to vote against Pakistan's membership into the United Nations in 1947 in protest to the inclusion of Pashtun-inhabited lands, arguing that Pashtuns had the right to self determination.
 The currently-used red and black Pashtunistan flag was adopted with the black representing the traditional flag color of Afghanistan, and red representing the previous Pashtun rebel flags used against the British Empire.
 The Pashtunistan flag was raised in Kabul on 2 September 1947, alongside the Afghan flag.